How to Deliver a Eulogy with Confidence

 Speak more slowly than feels natural.
 When we're nervous, we speed up.
 If it feels like you're going too slowly, you're probably at the right pace.

-Look up from the page occasionally — at the coffin, at a familiar face, at the middle distance.
+Look up from the page occasionally.
+At the coffin, at a familiar face, at the middle distance.
 You don't need to maintain eye contact with anyone.
 But looking up now and then keeps you connected to the room.

-What to Do If You Start to Cry
+What If You Start to Cry?

 You will probably get emotional.
 That is not a problem.
 That is the point.

 If you feel tears coming, pause.
 Take a breath.
-Look up from your paper — not at anyone in particular, just up.
+Look up from your paper, not at anyone in particular, just up.
 This actually helps more than anything.
 Most people find that looking down makes it harder to hold it together.

-If you need to stop completely for a moment, stop.
+Browse the collection →If you need to stop completely for a moment, stop.
 The room will wait for you.
 No one is going anywhere.
 Take your time.

 If you genuinely cannot continue, it is completely acceptable to hand your paper to someone nearby and ask them to finish reading.
 This is not failure.
 This is being human at a funeral.

-It's Okay If It's Not Perfect
+What If It's Not Perfect?

 You might lose your place.
 You might say something slightly differently than you planned.
 You might stumble over a word.
 None of this matters.

 What the audience will remember is not whether you were a polished speaker.
 They will remember that you stood up.
 That you cared enough to do this.
-That you gave them something to hold onto — a memory, a moment, a way of understanding who this person was.
+That you gave them something to hold onto: a memory, a moment, a way of understanding who this person was.

 The imperfect delivery of a real, heartfelt eulogy is worth ten times the smooth performance of something generic.
 The tremor in your voice when you get to the hard part is not a flaw.
 It tells everyone in the room that this person mattered to you.
 That's the whole message.